-The Snickerdoodle Knits Community is for the introvert knitter seeking friendship, a sense of belonging, and improved knitting skills.
+The Snickerdoodle Knits Community is for the introvert knitter seeking friendship and a sense of belonging.

 You like to scroll through Instagram and Pinterest, looking at all the beautiful knits and yarns.
 You're inspired, and you find your next pattern to knit.
 But there's also some other feelings that creep up.

 --> Loneliness -- and longing for a fiber friend, or better yet a group of fiber friends.
 But they need to be real, authentic friendships.
 Nothing fake or surafce-level.

 --> FOMO (Fear of missing out) as you see everyone knitting the recently trending pattern or attending the latest fiber festival.

 --> Comparisonitis -- getting stuck in the trap of thinking:

 "She's so much better than me - I'll never be able to do that."

 "It's not fair -- she can afford all of the luxury yarns, and I'm stuck with this."